-One can control which RR types are logged by using the "types" field in the suricata.yaml file.
-If this field is not specified, all RR types are logged.
-More than 50 values can be specified with this field as shown below:
+One can also control which RR types are logged explicitly from additional custom field enabled in the suricata.yaml file.
+If custom field is not specified, all RR types are logged.
+More than 50 values can be specified with the custom field and can be used as following: